 Faculty organization and structure are delineated in the School of Nursing Bylaws.
-These bylaws are reviewed biannually and periodically updated.
+These bylaws are reviewed bi-annually and periodically updated.
 Committee membership and functions are identified along with an outline of the election process for representatives of committees.
-Student representation is an vital part of the SON structure and carries with it full voting privileges.
+Student representation is a vital part of the SON structure and carries with it full voting privileges.